Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 South Carolina Stats and Trends

-- South Carolina has played five games, with three wins against the spread.
+- South Carolina has three wins against the spread in five games this year.

-- The Gamecocks have been underdogs by 10.5 points or more once this year and covered the spread.
+- This season, the Gamecocks won ATS in their only game as an underdog of 10.5 points or more.

-- South Carolina's games this season have gone over the total in one out of four opportunities (25%).
+- South Carolina's games this season have gone over the point total one time in four opportunities (25%).

 - South Carolina is 1-0 against the spread and 2-0 overall when the team notches more than 21.8 points.

-- When South Carolina piles up over 339.2 yards, the team is 1-0 against the spread and 2-0 overall.
+- When South Carolina totals over 339.2 yards, the team is 1-0 against the spread and 2-0 overall.

-- This season the Gamecocks have turned the ball over nine times, two more than the Volunteers' takeaways (7).
+- The Gamecocks have turned the ball over two more times (9 total) than the Volunteers have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.